elliotBraem/public-goods-news/README.md

 - Users are limited to 10 submissions per day
 - Rate limits reset daily
 - Exceeding the limit results in a notification tweet

-## Customization

-### Frontend Customization

-The frontend can be customized in several ways:

-1. **Styling**
-   - Modify `frontend/tailwind.config.js` for theme customization
-   - Update global styles in `frontend/src/index.css`
-   - Component-specific styles in respective component files

-2. **Components**
-   - Add new components in `frontend/src/components/`
-   - Modify existing components for different layouts or functionality

-3. **Configuration**
-   - Update API endpoints in environment variables
-   - Modify build settings in `vite.config.ts`

-See the [Frontend README](./frontend/README.md) for detailed customization options.

-### Backend Customization

-The backend service can be extended and customized:

-1. **Services**
-   - Add new services in `backend/src/services/`
-   - Modify existing services for different functionality
-   - Extend API endpoints as needed

-2. **Configuration**
-   - Update environment variables for different integrations
-   - Modify admin settings in `src/config/`
-   - Adjust rate limits and other constraints

-3. **Integration**
-   - Add new blockchain integrations
-   - Extend social media support
-   - Implement additional APIs

-See the [Backend README](./backend/README.md) for detailed customization options.

 ## Contributing